Peppermint Essential Oil

 Mint was known to be propagated in England before the 17th century.
 While there are several strains of mint, peppermint grown in northern regions are of supreme quality.

 This herb has been used by the Chinese for medicinal purposes including teas and pain.
 Also, Peppermint was found among the tombs of the Egyptians.

 Topical and Olfactory Uses

-Peppermint is considered to be an analgesic, anesthetic, antibacterial, anticonvulsive, anti-depressent, anti-inflammatory, antiseptic, decongestant, antiviral, stimulant, and cephalic.
-In addition, Peppermint essential oil repels insects and is an anti-bacterial.
+Peppermint is considered to be an analgesic, anesthetic, antibacterial, anticonvulsive, anti-depressant, anti-inflammatory, antiseptic, decongestant, antiviral, stimulant, and cephalic.
+In addition, Peppermint essential oil repels insects.
 This list is not exhaustive.